mcci-catena/COLLECTION-sap-flow-indoor/README.md

 # COLLECTION-sap-flow-indoor

-Collection of build environment for Catena 4610 for measruing indoor sap flow
+Collection of build environment for Catena 4610 for measuring indoor sap flow